RobertSevik/FEI-Quanta-400F-HDF5-Data-Extraction/README.md

 Each of the acquisitions has 4 groups in them: ImageData, PhysicalData, SVIData, StateEnumeration.

-ImageData is a group that contains 10 subgroups for the TIFF and 11 subgroups for the CSV-esque data table: DimensionScaleX, DimensionScaleY, DimensionScaleZ, PrimaryGlassMediumInterfacePosition, SecondaryGlassMediumInterfacePosition, TOffset, XOffSet, YOffset, ZOffset.
+ImageData is a group that contains 10 subgroups for the TIFF and 11 subgroups for the CSV-esque data table: Image, DimensionScaleX, DimensionScaleY, DimensionScaleZ, PrimaryGlassMediumInterfacePosition, SecondaryGlassMediumInterfacePosition, TOffset, XOffSet, YOffset, ZOffset.
+These however are mostly all empty in both cases.
+The only data of interest is the Image array for the TIFF and the DimensionScaleC (wavelength) and Image (intensity) arrays for the intensity-wavelength plots